Qld schools to start return from next week

-School students across Queensland will be back in the classroom by the end of May, the premier has announced.
+School students across Queensland will be back in the classroom by the end of May, the state government has announced.

 Kindergarten, prep, years 1, 11 and 12 will go back to school from May 11, with a decision about further returns to be ruled on by May 15.